iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 # The three servers: Live, Staging, Development

 -  The *Live Server* is the public-facing web server.
 We "rent" ours from [SimplyHosting](https://www.simplyhosting.com).
+We use automation to *provison* the bare server with all the open source  server software we require to run our website.

 -  The *Staging Server* is really only used when we have to change servers.
 Once we can see that we have migrated the code, database, static files and settings from the Live server correctly, the Staging Server becomes the Live Server.